Tour Length

 “You’ll have plenty of choice when it comes to choosing honeymoon safari packages for your trip to Zimbabwe.
 As with any safari, it pays to ask around and make inquiries with as many tour operators as possible.
 If some that you contact can’t offer dedicated honeymoon safaris, there will be plenty of others who will.
 As we’ve said before, it’s important that you are very clear about what you would like your holiday to involve, because not everyone has the same idea when it comes to a romantic honeymoon experience.
 Those with the most experience, and with the most options in terms of accommodation, itineraries and activities, will almost certainly be those at the luxury end of the market.
 That doesn’t mean that you can’t find budget honeymoon safaris in Zimbabwe.
 It does mean, however, that your choice is likely to be a little more limited in the budget price category.”

-5What kind of accommodation can I expect on a honeymoon in Zimbabwe?
+5What kind of accommodation can I expect?

 “Many mid-range and almost all luxury or top-end accommodation choices will have at least one dedicated honeymoon suite or safari tent.
 These are usually a little removed from the rest of the accommodation, at least when it comes to tented camps.
 These may include his and hers accessories, outdoor bathtubs with views of the surrounding countryside, and an area for more private dining, also often with a beautiful sunset view.
 In many places, it’s not just about where you’ll sleep, but as much about the service.
 The best places will offer personalized, discreet and professional service, whereby dedicated staff will be ready to anticipate your every need, while ensuring that you have all the privacy you could wish for.
 Don’t be embarrassed to ask about the service side of things, and then compare what each operator and their chosen accommodation has to offer.”